Thoughts on the Twins? One baseball agent's perspective on Minnesota's front office

-“Outside of [Masahiro Tanaka] who needs to get posted, Messenger’s a free agent in the states this year and he led the Japanese league last year in strikeouts, innings pitched and games started.
-He has really strong peripherals and ERA the last two years in Japan and was a totally dominate guy this year.
+“Outside of [Masahiro Tanaka] who needs to get posted, Messenger’s a free agent in the States this year and he led the Japanese league last year in strikeouts, innings pitched and games started.
+He has really strong peripherals and ERA the last two years in Japan and was a totally dominant guy this year.
 He’s not a Tanaka but he’s the next best thing.”

-The Twins flirted with Messenger a bit last offseason but Messenger ultimately returned to Japan and had another strong season which could be emphasized considering that league switched to a new baseball which increased the offensive production.
+The Twins flirted with Messenger a bit last offseason but Messenger ultimately returned to Japan and had another strong season which could be emphasized since that Japanese league switched to a new baseball which increased the offensive production.
 Did Messenger notice the difference?

 “He did say that he felt like pitching to an ERA in the 2.00’s this year was more challenging than the two years before that.
 He felt like ERA-wise, it affected the ERA by a quarter of a point.
 So a 2.90 was about the equivalent of 2.65 in the past.”

-Messenger could turn into a Colby Lewis who refined his style in Japan before returning to the Texas Rangers and putting up impressive numbers and, maybe more importantly to a team not looking spend as much on one starting pitcher, Messenger should not command as much as Nolasco in dollars or years.
+Messenger could turn into a Colby Lewis who refined his style in Japan before returning to the Texas Rangers and putting up impressive numbers.
+Maybe more importantly to a team not looking spend as much on one starting pitcher, Messenger should not command as much as Nolasco in dollars or years.